pravinthan/personal-website/README.md

 ## Learning Gatsby

-Full documentation for Gatsby can be found [on Gatsby's website](https://www.gatsbyjs.org/).
+If you would like to learn Gatsby, full documentation can be found [on Gatsby's website](https://www.gatsbyjs.org/).

 ### Themes

-- To learn more about Gatsby themes specifically, I recommend checking out the [theme docs](https://www.gatsbyjs.org/docs/themes/).
+To learn more about Gatsby themes specifically, I recommend checking out the [theme docs](https://www.gatsbyjs.org/docs/themes/).